SeanC2222/Remove-SteamWhatsNew/Readme.md

 ## Background
 This is a PowerShell solution to trimming out the What's New banner on the Library page that can't be disabled natively in steam.
 I hate it.
 You hate it.
 And it's tiring to make individual items hide.
 Sorry Steam, you missed on this one.

-This solution includs a script that leverages the fact that the UI is an HTML page under the hood that leverages CSS to style the components.
-By setting a `display: none` property on the appropriate class, you tell the rendering engine to not actually bother rendering that component.
-Additionally, Steam validates the integrity of its resources prior to booting, so unless you tell it specifically _not_ to, changes made to the CSS will get reversed (Steam performs an "update" to restore the CSS file integrity).
-So a change needs to be made at the startup of Steam.
-This solution attempts to modify the shortcut that gets used in common Windows Startup locations, by adding a "-noverifyfiles" argument to the invocation of the exe that tells Steam to _not_ perform this validation and update to preserve your changes.
-This additionally adds the "-dev" argument which is limited in impact unless you know how to leverage the dev features.
+This solution includes a script that modifies the CSS that styles the Library.
+By setting a `display: none` property on the appropriate class, you tell the rendering engine to render the component.
+Additionally, Steam validates the integrity of its resources prior to booting, so this includes mechanisms for telling Steam to _not_ verify the file integrity on every boot.
+This solution attempts to modify the shortcut that gets used in common Windows Startup locations, by adding a "-noverifyfiles" argument to the invocation of the exe that tells Steam to _not_ perform the integrity check to preserve the CSS changes.
+Additionally the "-dev" argument is added which is limited in impact unless you know how to leverage the dev features.

 This is the heart of the functionality.
-This segment of logic has been packaged as a PowerShell module that can be directly invoked by other interesting solutions.
-It creates a backup of a file it modifies, and then writes a replacement file that Steam will use.
+This segment of logic has been packaged as a PowerShell module named `Remove-SteamWhatsNew` that can be directly invoked by other interesting solutions.
+It creates a backup of the CSS file it modifies, and then writes a replacement CSS file that Steam will use.

 An additional script has been packaged that is very useful for the case where Steam _actually_ gets real updates (which will revert your changes, requiring you to run the `Remove-SteamWhatsNew` command again). `startup.ps1` can be run and it will handle shutting down any running process of Steam, then executing the `Remove-SteamWhatsNew` command in a standard way (using default values/locations).

 Going one step further, there is a `Create-Shortcut.ps1` utility that is for creating an alternate Steam shortcut that you can pin to your taskbar or start menu for ease of use.
 Once you run this utility, a red steam shortcut will appear that knows how to invoke `startup.ps1` making a very handy entry point for the non-technically inclined.

 # Standard Use

+## Before

+See "First Time Setup" below if you haven't configured Windows to trust the scripts to run.

+## (Optional) Create the Shortcut

+Execute the `Create-Shortcut.ps1` script.
+A new shortcut should appear called `Steam.lnk` (or just `Steam` if extensions are hidden).

+At this point, you should be able to just double click on the shortcut to run the `startup.ps1` helper.

+## (Optional) Test the Utility (`startup.ps1`)

+From any shell with the not-`Restricted` and not-`Undefined` execution policies, execute the `startup.ps1` script.

+This should shutdown any running steam process, and invoke the `Remove-SteamWhatsNew` module with default configurations.

+# To use Remove-SteamWhatsNew:

+Steps)
+1) Open PowerShell
+2) Run `Import-Module .\RemoveSteamWhatsNew.ps1`
+3) Run `Remove-SteamWhatsNew`<br>
+Optional Parameters:<br>
+    `-SetNoVerifyInStartup $false`, Tries to set the Startup shortcuts to not verify the files if Steam boots on Windows startup<br>
+    `-SteamLocation {Path to Steam directory}`, Steam's location if it's a nonstandard install location <br>
+    `-TargetClass {Steam CSS class to target}`, Overrides the hardcoded CSS class name<br>
+    `-TargetFile {Path to Steam css file to backup and modify}`, Overrides the hardcoded CSS file location

+# First Time Setup

 ## Clone the Repo